 Orange Pi is a low-cost of the Raspberry Pi competitor.
 It is developed by the Chinese Shenzhen Xunlong CO Software company based in Shenzhen in the Guangdong province.
 Just like the Raspberry Pi, Orange Pi is an Open Source project.
-Unlike the Raspberry Foundation, which for made the choice to offer two models (if you don’t count the annual changes), Orange Pi offers a wide range of card.
-This is a big advantage because you can choose the card best suited to its application.
+Unlike the Raspberry Foundation, which for made the choice to offer two models (if you don’t count the annual changes), Orange Pi offers a wide range of board.
+This is a big advantage because you can choose the board best suited to its application.
 Not always easy however if find in denominations.
-Here are a few comparison charts to help you find the card that fits your needs from a Raspberry Pi 3.
+Here are a few comparison charts to help you find the board that fits your needs from a Raspberry Pi 3.

 Comparison of Orange Pi by CPU power and RAM

-The vast majority of the Orange IP cards work with a H3 (Cortex – A7) microprocessor clocked at 1.2 or 1.6 GHz.
+The vast majority of the Orange IP boards work with a H3 (Cortex – A7) microprocessor clocked at 1.2 or 1.6 GHz.
 The Pi Zero entry uses an H2 clocked at 1, 2 GHz.
-It’s really a little card to all do (Ethernet, WiFi, GPIO) ideal for small objects.
+It’s really a little board to all do (Ethernet, WiFi, GPIO) ideal for small objects.
 It is also the only model of the range to offer feeding cable Ethernet (POE).
 Only regret, Orange Pi Zero for no connector camera (CSI format), so it will fall back on cameras (or webcam) USB.

 (1) 64-bit processor

 (2) 2.7GPixel/s, EGL, OpenGL ES 2.0/1.1/1.0, OpenVG 1.1